btbell/react-starter/README.md

-NOTE: From tutorial published in 2018
+NOTE: From tutorial published in 2018.
+It has some basic 'hello world' examples, but it also has the SkiDayCounter component.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).